21 Healthy Eating Habits That Help You Shed Weight—Without Depriving Yourself

 Eat, Rather Than Drink, Your Calories

-Yes, that goes for everything from sodas and alcohol to juice cleanses and bottled teas.
+Yes, that healthy eating habit goes for everything from sodas and alcohol to juice cleanses and bottled teas.
 That’s because beverages often lack healthy fats and fiber: two satiating nutrients that keep hunger pangs at bay.
 A study published in the American Journal of Clinical Nutrition found that participants ended up drinking more (and thus consumed a greater number of calories) until they felt satisfied, compared to when they ate solid food.

 There are a number of factors at play when it comes to satiety, and experts believe that both the sound and the physical act of chewing helps monitor your consumption; they think chewing will even increase satiety better than slurping.
 So, take a cue from a recent study published in the same journal—which found that thick smoothies made people feel fuller than a thin drink with the same amount of calories—by adding in a generous scoop of Greek yogurt and a sprinkling of crunchy nuts to your protein shakes in the mornings.